ddgilli/react-course-expensify-app/readme.md

-git add "file" - Add files to your staging area git add . - adds all modified files to staging git commit -m "comments"- Creates a new commit with files from staging
+git add "file" - Add files to your staging area git add . - adds all modified files to staging git commit -m "comments"- Creates a new commit with files from staging git commit -a - commits changed files, does NOT commit new files
 #git push origin master - syncs local and github files
 git push - syncs local and github files git log - View recent commits